 Read on to learn about the six steps you’ll need to complete before starting your career in Texas real estate.
 To learn about how much it costs to get your real estate license, visit our Texas Pre-Licensing pricing page.

 - You must be at least 18 years of age.

 - You must be a resident of Texas.

 - You must be either a U.S. citizen or a lawfully admitted alien.

 Complete 180-hours of approved Pre-Licensing education.

-You must take and pass 180 hours of Pre-Licensing education from an approved education provider such as The CE Shop.
-This 180 hours consists of the following six 30-hour courses: Principles of Real Estate I, Principles of Real Estate II, Law of Agency, Law of Contracts, Promulgated Contract Forms, and Real Estate Finance.
+You must take and pass 180 hours of Pre-Licensing education from an approved education provider.
+These 180 hours consist of the following six 30-hour courses: Principles of Real Estate I, Principles of Real Estate II, Law of Agency, Law of Contracts, Promulgated Contract Forms, and Real Estate Finance.